ocademy-ai/machine-learning/_sources/prerequisites/python-programming-advanced.md

 assert ComplexNumber.__doc__ == 'Example of the complex numbers class'
 ```

-Class attributes can also be assigned to, so you can change the value of `ComplexNumber.counter` by assignment.
+Class attributes can also be assigned, so you can change the value of `ComplexNumber.counter` by assignment.

 ```{code-cell}
 ComplexNumber.real = 10